wneessen/go-mail/README.md

 Go Standard Library and the Go extended packages.
 It combines a lot of functionality from the standard library to give easy and convenient access to mail and SMTP related tasks.

-In the early days, parts of this library (especially some parts of [msgwriter.go](msgwriter.go)) have been forked/ported from [go-mail/mail](https://github.com/go-mail/mail) and respectively [go-gomail/gomail](https://github.com/go-gomail/gomail).
-In the meantime most of the ported code has been refactored.
+In the early days, parts of this library (especially some parts of [msgwriter.go](msgwriter.go)) had been forked/ported from [go-mail/mail](https://github.com/go-mail/mail) and respectively [go-gomail/gomail](https://github.com/go-gomail/gomail).
+Today most of the ported code has been refactored.

-The smtp package of go-mail has been forked from the original Go stdlib's `net/smtp` package and has then been extended by the go-mail team to fit the packages needs (more SMTP Auth methods, logging, concurrency-safety, etc.).
+The `smtp` package of go-mail has been forked from the original Go stdlib's `net/smtp` package and has then been extended by the go-mail team to fit the packages needs (more SMTP Auth methods, logging, concurrency-safety, etc.).

 ## Features